rcardin/http4s-tutorial/README.md

 First, we decode the incoming request automatically into an instance of a `Json` object using the `EntityDecoder[Json]` type.
 However, we need to do a step beyond to obtain an object of type `Director`.
 In detail, Circe needs an instance of the type `io.circe.Decoder[Director]` to decode a `Json` object into a `Director` object.

-Hence, we can provide the instance of the `io.circe.Decoder[Director]` simply adding the import to `io.circe.generic.auto._`, which lets Circe automatically derive for us encoders and decoders.
+We can provide the instance of the `io.circe.Decoder[Director]` simply adding the import to `io.circe.generic.auto._`, which lets Circe automatically derive for us encoders and decoders.
 The derivation uses field names of case classes as key names in JSON objects and vice-versa.
 As the last step, we need to connect the type `Decoder[Director]` to the type `EntityDecoder[Json]`, and this is precisely the work that the module `http4s-circe` does for us through the function `jsonOf`:

 ```scala
 implicit val directorDecoder: EntityDecoder[F, Director] = jsonOf[F, Director]